johnguzmare/datasciencecoursera/Getting and Cleaning Data/Week4/Project/Readme.md

 #### Extract only the data on mean and standard deviation from features

-Use `grep()` to match the patterns for 'mean' and 'standard deviation' features and set the result to 'tFeats.names'
+Use `grep()` to match the patterns for 'mean' and 'standard deviation' features
 ```r
 tFeats <- grep(".*mean.*|.*std.*", features[,2])